so-nita/food-app-flutter/README.md

-This app using State Management with Bloc and database site using with supabase database
+This app using Dart and flutter State Management with Bloc and database site using with supabase database